swiftxp-hub/spt-show-me-the-money/README.md

 ### SPT 4.0.x
 #### What does it do?

 The BepInEx plugin modifies the in-game item tooltip to display price information (both in stash and in raid).
 It shows the trader who offers the best purchase price for the item, as well as the flea market price that targets a 100% sell chance.
-The display is divided into "price per slot" and "total price," with the best offer highlighted.
+The display is divided into "price per slot" and "total price" with the best offer highlighted.
 Flea market taxes can also be included.

 Version 1.5.0 and later add a color-coding feature (by default using the familiar World of Warcraft color scheme, ranging from *poor* to *legendary*).

-The accompanying server mod provides an endpoint for the BepInEx plugin, which is used to retrieve flea market prices.
+The accompanying server mod provides an endpoint for the BepInEx plugin, which is used to retrieve some server configuration values and flea market prices.

 Several configuration options are available through the BepInEx configurator.